 In this article I am going to talk about typical mistakes that I have observed in almost every Magento project which had low productivity.
 Working with Magento I sometimes have to conduct an audit of someone’s code.
-That is why I would like to share my experience and help you to increase productivity of your website and avoid mistakes in the future.
+That is why I would like to share my experience and help you to increase Magento’s productivity and avoid mistakes in the future.

 *In this article you will find information about Magento 1 , however, the following tips are applicable for Magento 2 as well.